List of content you will read in this article:

 useradd -u 1234 test_user

-If you further want the verification of the users UID, type this:
+If you further want the verification of the user UID, type this:

 id -u username

-How to create a user and assign multiple groups?
+How to add a user in Linux and assign multiple groups?

 The Linux operating system inhibits two kinds of groups.
 Primary group and secondary group.
 The secondary group is also called a supplementary group.